eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-21_steem-witness-information-your-witness-information-page.md

 - - -

-This page is synchronized from the post: [Steem Witness Information - Your Witness Information Page](https://steemit.com/@justyy/steem-witness-information-your-witness-information-page)
+This page is synchronized from the post: ['Steem Witness Information - Your Witness Information Page'](https://steemit.com/@justyy/steem-witness-information-your-witness-information-page)